Brandenburg University of Technology

 The Brandenburg University of Technology Cottbus–Senftenberg (Brandenburgische Technische Universität, BTU) was founded in 1991 and is a technical university in Brandenburg, Germany with campuses in Cottbus and Senftenberg.
 The university has 185 professors, 640 additional academic staff and more than 7,000 students, of which 2,350 are of foreign origin from more than 100 nations.

 History

-The university was a school for construction engineering in the former GDR starting in 1954.
-After German reunification, the school became a Technical University and was later renamed "Brandenburg Technical University" in 1994.
+The university was founded in 1954 as a school for construction engineering in the former GDR.
+After German reunification, the school became a technical university and was later renamed Brandenburg Technical University in 1994.
 In the following years, the university underwent major construction efforts and the number of students continued to grow.
-In February 2013 the Landtag of Brandenburg decided to merge the BTU and the Hochschule Lausitz on 1 July 2013 to found the new university Brandenburgische Technische Universität Cottbus-Senftenberg (abbreviated BTU).
+In February 2013 the Landtag of Brandenburg decided to merge the BTU and the Hochschule Lausitz on 1 July 2013 to create the new university Brandenburgische Technische Universität Cottbus-Senftenberg (abbreviated BTU).
 Today, the university has 7,280 students, 2,190 of whom come from abroad.